antoinedelia/cloud-optimist/cloud/content/posts/The Rubber Duck Debugging.md

 draft: false
 ---

-<strong>Programmation is a painful art.</strong> You are a real architect and you mission is to design, build, decorate and maintain an application, much like how you would do for a house.
+<strong>Programming is a painful art.</strong> You are a real architect and you mission is to design, build, decorate and maintain an application, much like how you would do for a house.

-One difficulty emerges though: <strong>you have to communicate information with a machine through programming languages to make everything work.</strong> Surely you don't talk to your furnitures to place them into your house, right? <em>Right?</em>
+One difficulty emerges though: <strong>you have to communicate information with a machine through programming languages to make everything work.</strong> Surely you don't talk to your furniture to place them into your house, right? <em>Right?</em>

 This little difference is crucial, as you sometimes will encounter an issue that you have no idea why it is there.
 Truly you developed this thing so perfectly that it should not fail.
 But here we are, a bug is there and you don't know why.